muirheadmaster/qchack-microsoft-challenge/Part2/README.md

  Welcome to our Project!
 We are so glad that you are here.

 ## Project Description:
 We explore an implementation of a quantum Oracle in a simplified version of the popular game <b>Battleship</b>.
 This project should be a great resource for those seeking to solidify their understanding on implementing quantum oracles, as well as using such oracles within Grover's algorithm.
-We do not require the user to provide any input.
+We do not require the user to provide any input in the process.

 ## Instructions on running the project:
 The entirety of the project can be run on a jupyter notebook server, and the content can be accessed at "Battleship.ipynb" with a Q# Kernel.